mkishi1221/mkishi1221.github.io/_pages/about.md

 ## About

-** I am a product manager at Amutri revolutionising how people communicate big ideas visually**
+**I'm spearheading the development of Amutri, aiming to revolutionise the way people communicate big ideas visually.**

-I am a product designer with over 10 years of design experience.
-I've had the privilege to work on projects on a global scale, working at consultancies and startups across London, Dubai and Tokyo.
-My experience involves everything from designing physical products and interiors, developing machine translation and NLP solutions for major Japanese corporations and finding product market fit for new software startups.
+As a product designer with over a decade of experience, I've had the opportunity to contribute to projects on a global scale, collaborating with consultancies and startups in London, Dubai, and Tokyo.
+I have been involved in a diverse range of projects from designing physical products and interiors, crafting machine translation and NLP solutions for major Japanese corporations, and identifying product-market fit for emerging software startups.

-I am currently working as a product manager to build Amutri; a cutting-edge cloud-rendered BIM to 3D visualisation platform.
-Our startup provides solutions that address the problem of complex, lengthy, and expensive 3D content creation for architectural projects.
+In my current role as a product manager, I am actively involved in building Amutri, a state-of-the-art cloud-rendered BIM to 3D visualization platform.
+Our startup is dedicated to providing solutions that tackle the challenges associated with complex, time-consuming, and costly 3D content creation for architectural projects.

 [Click here to find out more about Amutri](https://www.amutri.com/)